Thomas Cahill: Career

 Cahill's book, A Saint on Death Row: The Story of Dominique Green, represented a departure from the Hinges of History series.
 It was both the story of Dominique Green, a young man from Houston who was on death row in Texas, and of the effect that knowing him had on Cahill.
 Arrested at age eighteen for the fatal shooting of a man during a robbery outside a Houston convenience store, Green acknowledged he took part in the robbery but insisted he did not pull the trigger.
 Cahill first heard about Green from Judge Sheila Murphy who was working on the appeal of the case.
 She requested that he visit Green, which he did in December 2003.
-So impressed was Cahill with Green that he joined the ultimately unsuccessful fight for Green's life, even enlisting Green's hero, Desmond Tutu, to make a historic visit to Dominique and to plead publicly for mercy.
+Cahill was so impressed with Green that he joined the ultimately unsuccessful fight for Green's life, even enlisting Green's hero, Desmond Tutu, to make a historic visit to Dominique and to plead publicly for mercy.
 Green was executed at the age of 30 on October 26, 2004, after spending twelve years on death row.
 Green made a final statement before his execution: There was a lot of people that got me to this point and I can't thank them all.
 But thank you for your love and support.
 They have allowed me to do a lot more than I could have on my own.
 I have overcome a lot.
 I am not angry but I am disappointed that I was denied justice.
 But I am happy that I was afforded you all as family and friends.
 I love you all.
 Please just keep the struggle going.
 I am just sorry and I am not as strong as I thought I was going to be.
 But I guess it only hurts for a little while.
 You are all my family.
 Please keep my memory alive.